Atazanavir (By mouth)

 - Atazanavir is used together with other medicines to treat HIV infection.
 Take all of the medicines your doctor has prescribed at the right time of day and in the correct order.
 Do not stop using your medicine unless your doctor tells you to.

 - It is best to take this medicine with food or milk.

-- Swallow the capsule whole.
-Do not open or break it.
+- Capsule: Swallow the capsule whole.
+Do not open it.

-- If you miss a dose or forget to use your medicine, use it as soon as you can.
+- Missed dose: Take a dose as soon as you remember.
 If your next regular dose is less than 6 hours away, wait until then to use the medicine and skip the missed dose.
+Do not double doses.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.